 How we collect information

-- All student names, degree-related information and contact details are copied from Bath Spa University’s student database and used to create a record on the EAU database.
+- Student name and ID is copied from BSU’s student database when a student starts a course and used to create a record on the EAU database

 - We may also receive information about you from external service providers, from a resident of an address you previously resided at or from a friend who wants us to tell you about our activities; we will contact you for your consent.
 We use service providers to gather information from publicly available sources, such as the Post Office’s National Change of Address database, to keep contact details up to date and accurate.